blackfireio/documentation/python/integrations/wsgi.rst

 A ``build_blackfire_yml_response`` method must be defined to be able to use :doc:`Blackfire Builds</builds-cookbooks/index>`.

 This function is required only by Blackfire Build.
-Its definition can be omited if you are not considering the Synthetic Monitoring of your application.
+Its definition can be omitted if you are not considering the Synthetic Monitoring of your application.

 This function is called to handle Blackfire builds.
 When a build ``POST``